typelevel/cats-tagless/README.md

 ## Installation

-Cats-tagless is currently available for Scala 2.11, 2.12 and 2.13.
+Cats-tagless is currently available for Scala 2.12 and 2.13 and Scala.js.

 Add the following settings in `build.sbt`